Table of Contents

 What is body horror?

 Body horror movies are usually meant to elicit a feeling of revulsion in the viewer by playing on fears of physical vulnerability (which can tap into psychological horror).
-The films often involve disease, parasites, infections, or some other invading force that plants itself within the body, mutating it from the inside.
+Sometimes bodies transform through natural or seemingly unnatural means, causing a character to feel uncomfortable in their own skin.
+Many body horror films also involve disease, parasites, infections, or some other invading force that plants itself within the body, mutating it from the inside.
 Movies like The Fly (1986) fit in to this category.
 Other times body horror is the result of an outside force, like a mad scientist modifying a person’s body in horrific ways.
 The Human Centipede (2009) is an example of this.

 Some people argue that movies such as The Fly (1958) and even Frankenstein (1931) contain elements of body horror.
 However, the body horror genre predominantly exists from the 1970s onward when incredible advances in practical special effects allowed filmmakers to show human bodies distorted in ways only dreamed of in decades prior.
 David Cronenberg’s movies Shivers (1975) and Rabid (1977) began a wave of horror films that utilized these grotesque special effects as key components.

 The body horror wave continued throughout the 1980s, and the term “body horror” was coined at that time to describe the newly formed subgenre.
 As digital effects became more prominent in the 1990s, body horror began to fade from the mainstream.
-The popularity of “torture porn” in the 2000s continued to keep body horror as a niche category for for another decade.
-Then, perhaps inspired by fears of disease and an increased societal dialogue about bodily autonomy, body horror began to remerge in the 2010s.
+The popularity of “torture porn” (which is generally not body horror) in the 2000s continued to relegate body horror to a niche category for another decade.
+Then, perhaps inspired by fears of disease and an increased societal dialogue about bodily autonomy, body horror began to reemerge in the 2010s.
 This list highlights the best movies from the golden age of body horror in the 1970s and 1980s, all the way up until today.

 The Best Body Horror Movies Ever